 id().
 The key(s) together with the index uniquely identifies each observation, which gives a valid tsibble.
 Other columns can be considered as measured variables.

 library(tsibble) weather <- nycflights13::weather %>% select(origin, time_hour, temp, humid, precip) weather_tsbl <- as_tsibble(weather, key = id(origin), index = time_hour) weather_tsbl #> # A tsibble: 26,115 x 5 [1h] #> # Key: origin #> origin time_hour temp humid precip #> <chr> <dttm> <dbl> <dbl> <dbl> #> 1 EWR 2013-01-01 01:00:00 39.0 59.4 0 #> 2 EWR 2013-01-01 02:00:00 39.0 61.6 0 #> 3 EWR 2013-01-01 03:00:00 39.0 64.4 0 #> 4 EWR 2013-01-01 04:00:00 39.9 62.2 0 #> 5 EWR 2013-01-01 05:00:00 39.0 64.4 0 #> # ... with 2.611e+04 more rows

 The key is not constrained to a single variable, but expressive of nested and crossed data structures.
 This incorporates univariate, multivariate, hierarchical and grouped time series into the tsibble framework.
 See

 vignette("intro-tsibble") for details.

-The tsibble internally computes the interval for a given time index, based on its representation.
+The tsibble internally computes the interval for given time indices based on the time representation, ranging from year to nanosecond.
 The